Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Shape derivatives

-We observe that the lifting of the distributional shape operator $-\partial^{\Surf}\bnu$ is done only by the boundary jump terms.
-For a one-dimensional sub-manifold in 2D the jump term in \eqref{eq:lag_func_curv_shape_der} simplifies as no deformation determinant is involved:
+We observe that in this case the lifting of the distributional shape operator $-\partial^{\Surf}\bnu$ is done only by the boundary jump terms.
+For a one-dimensional sub-manifold in 2D the jump term in \eqref{eq:lag_func_curv_shape_der} simplifies as no deformation determinant is involved